Different Types of Tents Explained (with Photos)

 Weanas Easy Pop Up Tents

 Instant or pop-up tents can be set up incredibly quickly.
 You take them out of the transport bag and throw them in the air.
-And when the tent lands on the ground, it is already set up!
+When the tent lands on the ground, it is already set up!
 This feature makes the pop-up tents perfect for festivals and newcomers to camping.

 Advantages:

-• It only takes 10 seconds to set up and 1 minute to dismantle
+• 10 seconds to set up and 1 minute to dismantle

 • It can stand without bracing